-We report on the historical financial information of Sanbase Corporation Limited (the "Company") and its subsidiaries (together, the "Group") set out on pages I-4 to I-38, which comprises the consolidated statements of financial position as at March 31, 2016 and 2017 and June 30, 2017, the company statement of financial position as at March 31, 2017 and June 30, 2017, and the consolidated statements of comprehensive income, the consolidated statements of changes in equity and the consolidated statements of cash flows for each of the periods then ended (the "Track Record Period") and a summary of significant accounting policies and other explanatory information (together, the "Historical Financial Information").
-The Historical Financial Information set out on pages I-4 to I-38 forms an integral part of this report, which has been prepared for inclusion in the prospectus of the Company dated December 18, 2017 (the "Prospectus") in connection with the global offering of shares of the Company on the Growth Enterprise Market of The Stock Exchange of Hong Kong Limited.
+We report on the historical financial information of Sanbase Corporation Limited (the "Company") and its subsidiaries (together, the "Group") set out on pages I-4 to I-38, which comprises the consolidated statements of financial position as at March 31, 2016 and 2017 and June 30, 2017, the company statement of financial position as at March 31, 2017 and June 30, 2017, and the consolidated statements of comprehensive income, the consolidated statements of changes in equity and the consolidated statements of significant accounting policies and other explanatory information (together, the "Historical Financial Information").
+The Historical Financial Information set out on pages I-4 to I-38 forms an integral part of this report, which has been prepared for inclusion in the document of the Company dated [document date] (the "Document") in connection with the [REDACTED] of shares of the Company on the Growth Enterprise Market of The Stock Exchange of Hong Kong Limited.